lizardfs/documentation/source/man/mfsmaster.cfg.5.rst

   will be picked for operations less frequently.
   (default is 0, correct values are in the range of 0 to 0.5)

+SNAPSHOT_INITIAL_BATCH_SIZE
+  This option can be used to specify initial number of snapshotted nodes that will be atomically cloned before enqueuing the task for execution in fixed-sized batches. (default is 1000)

 .. note:: Chunks in master are tested in loop.
 Speed (or frequency) is regulated by the two options *CHUNKS_LOOP_MIN_TIME* and *CHUNKS_LOOP_MAX_CPS*.
 The first one defines the minimal time of the loop